 Features which distinguish houses from the 1920s and 30s include:

-• Large bowed bay windows with gables above decorated with mock timber framing were a popular addition at the front.
-For the latest in fashion suntrap bays with a curved side and horizontal glazing bars usually in metal were an option in the 1930s.
+• Large bowed bay windows with gables above decorated with mock timber framing was a popular addition at the front.
+For the latest in fashion suntrap bays with a curved side and horizontal glazing bars usually in metal was an option in the 1930s.

 • Casement windows with the upper section filled with patterned coloured glass were popular.
-In traditional styled houses these tend to be colourful floral designs, in Mock Tudor houses heraldic symbols were popular.
+In traditionally styled houses these tend to be colourful floral designs, in Mock Tudor houses, heraldic symbols were popular.
 In the 1930s geometric patterns like the sunray were popular either in bold colours or in different textures of clear glass.

 • The wall surface could be rendered all over and painted to imitate modern concrete houses, have just the upper storey covered in pebbledash reflecting the Arts and Crafts style or could be clad with imitation timber framing to create a Mock Tudor look.
 By the 1930s it was fashionable for any exposed bricks to have a wavy or ripple effect pattern stamped in their surface.

 • Front doors were either set beneath a simple flat storm porch or set back behind an arched with a small window on one or both sides of it.
 The door usually had a glazed upper third in a variety of shapes with the glass reflecting that installed in the tops of the main windows.
 Tudor style houses had solid wood doors with vertical battens and sometimes a tiny window at the top.
 Art Deco style houses could have a more daring design with a series of glazed horizontal panels stack above each other although often they just had a conventional door but with geometric patterned glass.